aspose-slides/Aspose.Slides-Products/slides/php-java/_index.md

     <li>And many more features.</li>
 </ul>

-<p>PHP is a popular general-purpose scripting language that is especially suited to web development.
+<p>PHP is a popular general-purpose scripting language, especially for web development purposes.
 For this reason, the <strong>Aspose.Slides</strong> team is proud to offer <strong>Aspose.Slides for PHP via Java</strong> to the PHP community. </p>

 {{< /blocks/products/pf/tab-content >}}